rafoli/istto-app/README.md

 # Istto
 ## Writing code

-In order to collaborate with Eventick code you MUST be aware that we adopted [GitHub Flow](http://scottchacon.com/2011/08/31/github-flow.html)
+In order to collaborate with **istto** code you MUST be aware that we adopted [GitHub Flow](http://scottchacon.com/2011/08/31/github-flow.html)

 So, what is GitHub Flow?